Student Counselling Service - Here for You

 - Book an appointment online - You can schedule an initial consultation using the online booking system click here

-- Drop-in session - Come to Room 41/42 St Patrick’s Hall (Library Building) at 12:30pm, Monday to Friday.
+- Drop-in session - Come to Room 41/42 St Patrick’s Hall (Library Building), Monday to Friday from 12.30pm-1.00pm (30 minute appointment).
 No appointment needed.

 Need to Speak with Someone Urgently?